top of page

 In Finland circular economy is promoted politically on the levels of EU, government, and municipalities.
 The circular economy transition is just beginning, and the measures mainly target companies and the public sector via their technical solutions and strategies.
 There is only a limited amount of circular economy services and infrastructure available for citizens, which means that at the moment leading a circular lifestyle requires special expertise and effort.

 The Circular Citizens project has studied pioneering circular citizens and movements (you can read their stories here) to inform the future infrastructures and services.
-However, the nascent transition to a circular economy is an excellent opportunity for all citizens to participate in the formation of public services and infrastructures through democratic processes.
-However, planning future services and infrastructures first requires some efforts to live a circular life, to come up with an understanding about the services and infrastructures required for a reasonably effortless and smooth circular living.
+However, the nascent transition to a circular economy is an excellent opportunity for all citizens to participate in the planning of public services and infrastructures for circular living, and that´s what we did in circular economy workshops with upper secondary students.

 Circular economy workshops for upper secondary students